-- ½ tsp salt
+- ½ teaspoon salt

 - ¼ tsp pepper

-- ½-1 tbsp olive oil
+- ½-1 tablespoon olive oil

-- 2 cups breakfast potatoes, frozen or make your own
+- 2 cups breakfast potatoes frozen or make your own

-- ½ cup Mexican cheese blend, shredded
+- 1 cup shredded cheese

-- 4 tbsp salsa
+- 4 tablespoon salsa

-- 4 large flour tortillas (make sure they are burrito size!)
+- 4 large flour tortillas burrito sized

 - In a bowl, whisk together eggs, salt, and pepper.
 Set aside.